tajnur007/js-benchmark-testing/README.md

 ## Object Deep Clone Comparison

 This section compares two prevalent methods for deep cloning objects in JavaScript: utilizing `JSON.parse` and employing the `structuredClone` approach.
 Explore the benchmarks to understand the performance trade-offs and choose the optimal method for your use case.
+[Check code](./tests/deep-clone.js)

 <div>
   <img src='./assets/images/deep-clone.png'>